orbitersim/orbiter/README.md

 also work.
 Note that VS2019 comes with built-in CMake support, so you don't need a separate CMake installation.

+Some configuration caveats:
-If you are using the [Ninja](https://cmake.org/cmake/help/latest/generator/Ninja.html) generator (default for the VS built-in CMake), you may also need [vspkg](https://github.com/microsoft/vcpkg) to configure the VS toolset.
+- If you are using the [Ninja](https://cmake.org/cmake/help/latest/generator/Ninja.html) generator (default for the VS built-in CMake), you may also need [vspkg](https://github.com/microsoft/vcpkg) to configure the VS toolset.
+- If you are using the VS2019 generator, you may need to set up Visual Studio to use only a single thread for the build.
+This is because some of the build tools (especially those for generating the Orbiter documentation) are not threadsafe, and the VS2019 generator doesn't understand the CMake JOB_POOL directive.

 Orbiter is a 32-bit application.
 Be sure to configure vspkg and CMake accordingly.